emmercm/www/src/blog/changing-a-git-commit-message.md

 137cf38 Added homepage
 ```

-Note that `origin/master` has disappeared, indicating our local repository has completely strayed from remote.
+Note that `origin/master` has disappeared, indicating our local repository has completely diverged from remote.

 Because we've edited a commit that was already pushed, we need to "force push" our local branch, overwriting the remote repository history: